 Please visit the VCU Office of Financial Aid website for the most up-to-date procedures and deadlines related to the Free Application for Federal Student Aid and various other financial assistance programs and options.
 This website also has great planning tools such as “Financial Aid Programs at a Glance” and student budget planning worksheet.

 The upper-level professional curriculum of the B.S.W. degree program requires a high degree of commitment from students.
-Courses in the upper level are typically offered only on Tuesday and Thursday from late morning to early afternoon, which can sometimes make it difficult for students to maintain a full-time job.
+Courses in the upper level are typically offered only on Tuesday and Thursday from late morning to early evening, which can sometimes make it difficult for students to maintain a full-time job.
 None of the upper-level courses are currently offered in an online capacity.

 Our Peer Mentor Program for B.S.W. students helps assist students throughout their development as professional social workers.

 Our active student associations provide leadership development, educational workshops, advocacy, outreach in the local Richmond community and social opportunities to B.S.W. students.
-You can get an idea of the activities that they currently have going on through the Facebook pages of the organizations: BSWSA, LGBTQIA and Allied Social Work Group VCU and Association of Black Social Workers.

 Social work courses from other institutions are reviewed on an individual basis.
 In order to have these specific credits reviewed, please contact your student success adviser.